Structured problem solving

 “Have you tried X or Y?”.
 “What happens if we do Z?”.

-I tackled the problem unstructured.
+I tackled the problem in an unstructured way.
 So what are my learnings from this story?

 1. Write a debugging journal

-It is important to write it down, so your brain can focus on new problems when they appear.
-And later, when your colleagues ask, you can go through it again.
+It is essential to write it down, so your brain can focus on new problems when they appear.
+And later, when your colleagues ask, you can go through the journal again.

 2. Build a test case as quickly as possible